How to Keep a Mileage Log to Claim Motor Vehicle Expenses

 - Total miles, or kilometers in Canada, driven.

 Sample Mileage Log

-Mileage log books are typically available at office supply stores or you can use the following template which can be copied into a Word, Excel or similar office document by selecting the text and using copy/paste (using Windows, outline the text to be selected with the mouse, and hit CTRL-C to copy and CTRL-V to paste).
+Mileage log books are typically available at office supply stores or you can use the following template.
+This template can be copied it into a Word, Excel, or similar office document by selecting the text and using the copy and paste options.
+Using Windows, highlight the text to be selected with the mouse, and on your keyboard select CTRL-C to copy and CTRL-V to paste.